 Roster charges for not having 12 players – $3,315,228 (which is seven times the rookie minimum of $473,604)

-(Do they do that trade if they hadn't messed up the Hill pick in the first place?
+(Do they do that trade if they hadn’t made the Hill pick in the first place?
 Probably not.)

 Sacramento’s end of the deal is Carl Landry.
 Presumably given the option of dumping a bad salary or obtaining a quality player, they chose the quality player, as well they should have done.
 Landry is roughly Martin’s equal and at a position of greater need; the fillers in the deal are relevant only for their expirings.